Clarification of Biblical Teachings

 Why get baptized?

 Baptism is a frequently demonstrated event modeled by the early church and followers of Jesus.
-It is God’s prescribed way of one expressing one’s faith and commitment to Jesus.
-It is a great act of obedience to Jesus and a physical way to reveal one is trusting in Jesus as Savior and Lord.
-It is also a special way of identifying with Christ’s death and resurrection for the believer and symbolizes your acceptance of Christ’s sacrifice and victory over sin and death for you.
-It also could be described as a special ceremony, where one comes before God to make their commitment of faith to him.
-In baptism you are celebrating what Christ has done for you on the cross, thereby forgiving you of your sin, and committing to a death to your former way of life and making a pledge to live a new life for Christ’s Kingdom purposes.
+It is Gods prescribed way of expressing ones faith and commitment to Jesus.
+It is a great act of obedience to Jesus and a physical way to reveal that one trusts in Jesus as Savior and Lord.
+It is also a special way of identifying with Christs death and resurrection for the believer and symbolizes your acceptance of Christs sacrifice and victory over sin and death for you.
+It also could be described as a special ceremony where one comes before God to commit to faith in Jesus.
+In baptism, you are celebrating what Christ did for you on the cross, thereby forgiving you of your sin, committing to death to your former way of life and making a pledge to live a new life for Christs Kingdom purposes.